-Lean Six Sigma (LSS) is a data driven business improvement methodology which can be applied to all parts of an organisation.
-It consists of a set of principles and tools to systematically improve a process, or an entire organisation, from its current state to a desired higher performing state.
+Lean Six Sigma (LSS) is a data-driven business improvement methodology that can be applied to all parts of an organisation.
+It consists of a set of principles and tools to improve a process systematically, or an entire organisation, from its current state to a desired higher performing state.
 The idea is to provide the best quality product or service to the customer at the lowest price and shortest delivery time while maintaining a safe and engaging work environment and fulfilling legal and communal responsibilities.

 LSS originated in the manufacturing sector.
 There are many examples of small and large manufacturers who have benefited from LSS in improving their processes and business performance.
 The results are quantitative and verifiable.
 LSS evolved over time, going as far back as Henry Ford’s production line of cars in the early 20th century, to the Toyota Production System in the 1950s and Motorola’s Six Sigma methodology to improve quality in the 1980s.
 LSS has a strong track record and is well proven in the industry.

 Where LSS has been implemented and sustained properly, numerous benefits have been realised, as evident from published case studies covering various industries and countries.
 The top benefits are: